Mexico–Netherlands relations: Bilateral agreements

-Both nations have signed several bilateral agreement such as an Treaty of Friendship, Navigation and Commerce (1827); Extradition Treaty (1907); Trade Agreement (1950); Treaty for Cultural Relations (1964); Air Transportation Agreement (1971); Agreement to Avoid Double Taxation and Prevent Tax Evasion in Taxes on Income (1993); Agreement for the Reciprocal Promotion and Protection of Investments (1998); Agreement between Mexico and the Netherlands in relation to the Netherlands Antilles on the Exchange of Information on Tax Matters (2009) and an Agreement between Mexico and Netherlands, with respect to Aruba, for the Exchange of Information with Respect for Taxes (2013).
+Both nations have signed several bilateral agreement such as a Treaty of Friendship, Navigation and Commerce (1827); Extradition Treaty (1907); Trade Agreement (1950); Treaty for Cultural Relations (1964); Air Transportation Agreement (1971); Agreement to Avoid Double Taxation and Prevent Tax Evasion in Taxes on Income (1993); Agreement for the Reciprocal Promotion and Protection of Investments (1998); Agreement between Mexico and the Netherlands in relation to the Netherlands Antilles on the Exchange of Information on Tax Matters (2009); and an Agreement between Mexico and Netherlands, with respect to Aruba, for the Exchange of Information with Respect for Taxes (2013).

 Tourism and Transportation

-In 2017, 75,000 Dutch citizens visited Mexico for tourism.
 There are direct flights between both nations with the following airlines: Aeroméxico, KLM and TUI fly Netherlands.

 Trade relations

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes the Netherlands).
-In 2017, total trade between the two nations amounted to US$5 billion.
-Mexico's main exports to the Netherlands include: machines and apparatus; crude oil; memory units; control units or adapters; motors for elevators; avocados and fruit juices.
-The Netherlands main exports to Mexico include: gasoline, ether, foundry manufactures; and dairy products.
-The Netherlands is the fifth largest foreign investor in Mexico.
-Between 1999 and 2018, the Netherlands invested US$20 billion in Mexico.
-Several Dutch companies operate in Mexico such as C&A, Heineken, Philips and Rabobank (among others).
-Mexican multinational company Cemex operates in the Netherlands.
+In 2023, total trade between the two nations amounted to US$4.6 billion.
+Mexico's main exports to the Netherlands include: telephones and mobile phones, data processing machines, electrical equipment, medical equipment, minerals, chemical based products, products of iron or steel, parts for motor vehicles, fruits, juice, honey, alcohol, and livestock.
+The Netherlands main exports to Mexico include: electronics, machinery, products of iron or non-alloy steel, oils of petroleum, tractors, motor cars and other vehicles, chemical based products, medical equipment, malt extract, seeds, cheese and other dairy products.
+Several Dutch multinational companies such as C&A, Heineken, Koppert, Philips, Rabobank, Royal Brinkman and Signify (among others) operate in Mexico.